 Standard “per-day” park tickets issued prior to 2005 did not expire, and you can still use them.
 However, you cannot modify them in any way.
 If the ticket is completely unused, you CAN get credit for its original purchase price towards any current ticket of equal or greater value, but it may not be worth doing so as prices have gone up since then.

-If the ticket fails to read at the turnstile or it is old enough to not have the RFID chip, you can get it re-issued at any ticket booth or Guest Relations.
+If the ticket fails to read at the turnstile or it is old enough to not have the RFID chip, you can get it re-issued at any ticket booth or Guest Relations on new media at no charge.

 These Annual Passes also include free parking at the theme parks, so if you are staying somewhere other than a Walt Disney World Resort, this could factor in to your decision to purchase as well.
 And that is just among the various other perks that an AP holder can get, such as room discounts, dining discounts, and more, which can vary and are too numerous to list here.

-The Platinum Pass price is $779, and the Platinum Plus Pass is $869, and the same price for all guests 3 and over.
-There are different rates for DVC Members (see below) and Florida Residents, and they may also have additional Annual Pass options as well.
+The Disney Incredi-Pass price is $1299 and an additional $99 for the Water Parks and Sports option, and the same price for all guests 3 and over.
+DVC Members and Florida Residents may have different pricing (not as of August 2021), and they may also have additional Annual Pass options as well that may be cheaper but with more restrictions.

 Annual Pass Vouchers/Exchange Certificates